 Little Medicine Spa at the 4UR Ranch

 When the Ute tribe summer camped around the natural hot springs in the Goose Creek Valley, they referred to them as “the little medicine” and the larger hot springs of Pagosa as “the big medicine.”
 Today those natural hot springs have a home in our new pool and fitness area.
 Designed in tandem by Robert H. Clark & Associates Architecture of Dallas and Avery Augur of the Creede America Group of Colorado, this facility was built to honor the vision of the original architecture of 1904 by using consistent historical lines and materials.
-Complete with a geothermal heated outdoor pool, natural hot springs indoor pool, well equipped fitness room, massage area, yoga canopy, and outdoor fire pit, this new addition to history has become a favorite for our guests.
+Our ranch guests are welcome to enjoy a geothermal heated outdoor pool, natural hot springs indoor pool, well equipped fitness room, massage area, yoga canopy, and outdoor fire pit, this new addition to history has become a favorite for our guests.

 The History of the Natural Hot Springs at the 4UR Ranch